tambep/tambep.github.io/papers.md

 ## Peer-reviewed papers

-Reskilling for the AI Age: How Firms Transform Work for Algorithmic Decision-Making\
+Reskilling for AI: How Worker Expertise Shapes the Value of Human-Algorithm Collaboration\
 *Management Science*.
 Forthcoming.

 [The Death of a Technical Skill](https://john-joseph-horton.com/papers/schumpeter.pdf)\